Projects

 - Valorising Arts & Heritage- to critically assess how and for whom its values come about

-- Participation and Presentation - to enhance novel ways of user engagement and participatory presentations
+- Participation and Presentation - to enhance novel ways of cultural engagement and participation

 - Art Market, Law and Policy - to investigate legal, economic and policy frameworks in arts and heritage